 Printable Page Soybeans News Return to Menu - Page 1 2 3 4 5

-Corn futures are 2 to 3 cents lower at midday, soybean futures are 1 to 2
+Corn futures are 6 to 7 cents lower at midday Wednesday; soybean futures are

-cents higher, and wheat futures are 1 to 4 cents lower.
+11 to 13 cents lower; wheat futures are 1 to 8 cents lower.

 David M. Fiala